greearb/lanforge-scripts/README.md

 ## Scripts/Automation by Type

 LANforge scripts and automation offerings vary widely, including test scripts, "toolbox" scripts (i.e. perform one task like creating stations), library code which may be imported by other scripts, and utility scripts.
 Given the large number of available scripts and automation, the following sections aim to guide a user to their desired script/automation based on their needs.

+For Python scripts in `py-scripts/`, run the script with the `--help_summary` option to list a summary of script functionality and purpose.
+Generally, Python scripts support a `--help` option which prints all arguments supported by a given script.

 Should a script or automation not exist for your needs, please reach out to [`support@candelatech.com`](mailto:support@candelatech.com) detailing general requirements for your desired use case.